bviengineer/codingJournal/2019-Mar-05-Tuesday.md

-# THEORY | LECCTURE DAY!:book::pen::school::computer:
+# THEORY | LECTURE DAY!:book::pen::school::computer:
 <!-- Photo obtained from Pixaby.
 No attribution is required.
 As a thank you and visibility to Pixaby and the author, [here's the link](<a href="">Clker-Free-Vector-Images</a> on Pixabay -->
 ![Classroom](img/classroom.png)
 ###### Photo obtained from Pixaby.
 No attribution is required.
 However, as a thank you to and visibility for, Pixaby and the author, [here's a link to the image](https://pixabay.com/vectors/classroom-blackboard-class-learning-42275/) by [Clker-Free-Vector-Images](https://pixabay.com/users/Clker-Free-Vector-Images-3736/) on [Pixabay's website](https://pixabay.com/).